CubeVic/My_notes/docs/Python/Python_Basics/Databases_with_Python.md

 ```
 ### `SELECT` and `fetchone()[0]`

-now we are going to select one of the records in the database and store the first row, for this we will execute the `SELECT` and later use `fetchone[0]` to store the first record
+now we are going to select one of the records in the database and store the first row, for this we will execute the
+`SELECT` and later use `fetchone[0]` to store the first record

 ```python
     cur.execute('SELECT id FROM User WHERE name = ? ', (name, ))
     user_id = cur.fetchone()[0]
 ```
-we use "[0]" to be sure that we will get just the first record ( `fetchone()` will get back just one record, to get more you can use `fetchall()`)
+we use "[0]" to be sure that we will get just the first record ( `fetchone()` will get back just one record, to get
+more you can use `fetchall()`)

 ## `commit`

-Finally to commit this changes or this addition to the database we can use the function `commit()`, this will commit the changes to the database and wait until is done, that is one of the reason in some case the commit is done after several changes and not after each change, since this will make the execution of the script slower.
+Finally, to commit this changes or this addition to the database we can use the function `commit()`, this will commit
+the changes to the database and wait until is done, that is one of the reason in some case the commit is done after
+several changes and not after each change, since this will make the execution of the script slower.

 ```python
     conn.commit()